I’ve personally tried and tested a range of different gochujang substitutes to find the best one.

 How to substitute: replace gochujang in your recipe in a 1:1 ratio with ssamjang.

-Doubanjiang Chinese fermented bean paste that can be a very effective gochujang substitute.
+Doubanjiang, or chinese fermented bean paste, can be a very effective gochujang substitute.

 But be prepared – it’s much more on the salty and earthy side of things than sweet like gochujang.
 It’s so salty that I would only really use it to replace gochujang in cooked dishes, it wouldn’t work as a condiment.